design-tokens/community-group/technical-reports/format/composite-types.md

 </aside>

-It could then just save out that type definition into the token file it exports.
+It could then save out that type definition into the token file it exports.
 Other tools could then make use of that same type definition and do useful things with tokens of that type.

 ### Custom configuration